sjamesmccarthy/hikerbikerwriter/README.md

 ## The Story

-In a way, this kind of feels like cheating, but I wanted to see how far I could get with developing a web-app using AI tools and frameworks.
-The result is a fully functional application that showcases the power of modern web development.
+In a way, this kind of feels like cheating, but I wanted to see how far I could get with developing a web-app using AI tools and frameworks with only conversational based development.
+The result is a fully functional application that showcases the power of modern web development .

-# Technology Stack
+## Technology Stack

 - Next.js
 - React